Reflections on the Cross: As followers of Jesus, we need to embrace Good Friday, which is a little bit like saying we need to embrace torture.

 You want to tell a story worth telling?

 Try this one: Things are always darkest just before they go pitch black.
 And then, in the blackness of the truth—the truth that our own power or smarts are never enough—we discover that we need to rely solely on the promise of the Father.
+The second reflection on the cross is that we would all prefer to ignore it.

 3. Friday means the beginning of change.